azsk/AzTS-docs/Control coverage/Feature/AppService.md

 Setup IP-based access restrictions for App Service if feasible

 ### Rationale
-Using the IP/VNet subnet rules based access restriction ensures that access to the data or the service is restricted to a specific set of IPs.
+Using the IP/VNet subnet rules-based access restriction ensures that access to the data or the service is restricted to a specific set of IPs.
 NOTE: While this control does provide an extra layer of access control protection, it may not always be feasible to implement in all scenarios.

 ### Control Spec